 Adulterated medical devices pose a serious risk of infection disease transmission.
 The patients of USM and WHCS who received PMR therapy or diagnostic anorectal manometry are encouraged to contact their physicians and undergo testing.

 Patients who were Medicare beneficiaries may have been charged copays for the billing of their PMR therapy using more lucrative diagnostic codes.
 They may also have been improperly billed for evaluation and management services alongside their PMR therapy.
 Potential victims of Beyer’s alleged fraudulent billing or device adulteration are asked to contact the U.S. Attorney’s Office for the Western District of Michigan to obtain information about their rights.

-Sources indicate both Beyer and Wright have signed plea deals in their respective cases, and plea hearings are scheduled in May 2020.
+Sources indicate that the doctor and his wife have signed plea deals in their respective cases, and plea hearings are scheduled in May 2020.
 The U.S. Attorney’s Office noted that charges are not evidence of guilt, and defendants are presumed innocent unless the government proves they are guilty beyond a reasonable doubt.

 South Florida Health Care Fraud Attorney